Waterplanes at Loch Leven

 The event has been running now for nearly 30 years, originally as a spin-off from the Kinross Agricultural Show.
 It was originated by KRMFC and later taken on by Balbedie model club, until about 2018 when they decided it was too much hard work with the difficulty of keeping it safe.
 Bill ran it in 2019 more or less ‘solo’ and then luckily KRMFC decided to re-adopt it in 2021.

-Shown below are previous years events!
+Shown below are this and previous years events!

 2024